dr3apap/uptimechecks/README.md

 ### Frontend

-any client sides codes are link via JS the client sides codes in in the public directory
+Any client sides codes are link via JS the client sides codes is located in app.js inside the public directory